junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Bill to Outlaw Wounding of Official Working Animals Act” or the “BOWOW Act”.
+This Act may be cited as the “Bill to Outlaw Wounding of Official Working Animals Act of 2025” or the “BOWOW Act of 2025”.

 ## § 2.
 Inadmissibility and deportability related to harming animals used in law enforcement